Versailles 1685: Plot

-During the king's afternoon work session, Lalande seeks help from the Cardinal de Bouillon in the Grand appartement to fill in the gaps of the pamphlet (who manages to deduce « dragonnade », a term employed by the Protestants to describe the harsh royal repression measures); Lalande makes his way down to the sacristy of the chapel (to the left at the bottom of the ambassadors' staircase) where he finds a third key in one of the drawers with a paper depicting the king healing scrofula; with the help of the Père Lachaise he manages to fill in the remaining gaps; the underlined word particles yield yet another of Aesop's titles: 'the file and the dragon'.
-Lalande now turns his attention toward the hint at the bottom of the third pamphlet...
+During the king's afternoon work session, Lalande seeks help from the Cardinal de Bouillon in the Grand appartement to fill in the gaps of the pamphlet (who manages to deduce "dragonnade", a term employed by the Protestants to describe the harsh royal repression measures).
+Lalande makes his way down to the sacristy of the chapel (to the left at the bottom of the ambassadors' staircase) where he finds a third key in one of the drawers with a paper depicting the king healing scrofula.
+With the help of the Père Lachaise he manages to fill in the remaining gaps; the underlined word particles yield yet another of Aesop's titles: 'the file and the dragon'.
+Lalande now turns his attention toward the hint at the bottom of the third pamphlet.
 Shedding light in the Jupiter salon and using a ladder to reach the scaffolding (intended for earlier purposes) he sights a small box trapped in the chandelier.
 Perhaps his most arduous task now awaits him.
 Unable to reach it, he begs Bontemps for assistance who gives him a key granting access to the mechanical framework above.
 Tensely making his way up the staircase behind the Apollo salon he reaches the attic pathway (where he also notices further along a big, suspicious overhanging large box; too far out to reach) and actuates the pulley.
-The luster falls with a loud crash...
+The luster falls with a loud crash.
 Relieved of having avoided the worst he collects the box and finds a lengthy paper inside, with eight sets of instructions (no doubt that each one corresponds to the eight Aesop titles gathered hitherto) that also mentions the presence of four keys spread around the castle, the last one hidden in an orange tree.
 After receiving a raw chiding from Bontemps he is invited to join the promenade.

-Lalande is now in the orangery, earnestly in search of the fourth missing key, harrowing through the rows of orange pots, one by one... but all in vain.
+Lalande is now in the orangery, earnestly in search of the fourth missing key, harrowing through the rows of orange pots, one by one, but all in vain.
 Conveying his disarray to André le Nôtre, the gardener reassures him that other orange trees lye in the Hall of Mirrors.
 Lalande approaches the Bosquet d'Esope, a labyrinth containing ornate fountains with one of Aesop's many fables displayed underneath.
 The paper instructs the reader with an eightfold task of selecting one or more letters, each from a given line and position of occurrence.
 Proceeding by order of titles gathered throughout the day, Lalande is somewhat baffled by the senseless of the string of letters obtained.
 In the rotunda at the far end of the grove, he comes across the Duc du Maine, lying in discomfort who implores for help, Lalande doubles back to the apothecary, relieves the duke, then retrieves a map eliciting the correct path in which the labyrinth is designed to be ambled through.
-Back from square one, then proceeding accordingly, Lalande is gladdened to retrieve a meaningful message: "I am going away, but the State will always remain."
+Back from square one, then proceeding accordingly, Lalande is gladdened to retrieve a meaningful message.